 Nonna’s Old Fashioned Pizzeria is located at 27 Brower Court, Staten Island, NY 10308, USA.

 Tony’s Brick Oven

-Not surprisingly, Tony’s Brick Oven uses a brick oven to prepare authentic New York pizza plus garlic knots and other Italian specialties.
+Not surprisingly based on its name, Tony’s Brick Oven uses a brick oven to prepare New York pizza as well as garlic knots and other Italian specialties.
 Popular among Staten Island locals, the neighborhood pizzeria welcomes strangers to their daily pizza party.

 As for us, we stopped at Tony’s to cap off our Staten Island pizza crawl.
 Full already, we managed to squeeze in a slice of Margherita pizza though we only planned on eating a bite or two.

 Stop at Tony’s on your way to or from the ferry.
 The pizzeria is just a short car or bus ride from the terminal.

 Tony’s Brick Oven is located at 1140 Bay Street, Staten Island, NY 10305, USA.

 More Staten Island Pizza

 If you’re traveling by car, you can check out the following additional Staten Island pizza shops during your visit to New York City’s least populated borough: